 Example: “All carbs are bad.”

-Distorted judgments regarding a food or an entire food group often arise in eating disorders and serve to limit intake or provide a rationale for those limitations.
+Distorted judgments regarding food or an entire food group often arise in eating disorders and serve to limit intake or provide a rationale for those limitations.
 Frequently, the judgment has a basis in nutritional fact but becomes oversimplified and misapplied.
-Working with an experienced dietitian or other professional can help bring back the underlying truths and provide a more balanced approach to food choices that include variety, preference, and availability.
+Working with an experienced dietitian or other professionals can help bring back the underlying truths and provide a more balanced approach to food choices that include variety, preference, and availability.

 Example: “I’ve never liked mushrooms, why should I try eating them now!”

 We all have food preferences based on innate food likes/dislikes.
-Often,, foods we were exposed to growing up can be associated with a particular memory or emotion.
+Often, foods we were exposed to growing up can be associated with a particular memory or emotion.
 The difficulty comes when an individual is recovering from an eating disorder those original food preferences can be distorted or co-opted by disordered thoughts or judgments.
 It is common for people with eating disorders to avoid foods due to a “taste preference” when it is really a cover for avoiding a feared food or linked to a disorder belief.
 Individuals who have struggled with their eating disorders for years may not be able to really know what is truly a taste preference anymore.
 Experimenting with eating foods that are now a “dislike” with an open mind can help identify where the eating disorder might have crept in.
 If there is an overblown reaction to the thought of eating a particular food, that may be a sign of a more restrictive, disordered purpose.

 Example: “Everyone knows fast food is bad for you!”

 It is very common for individuals early in their eating disorder recovery to be quite upset when they encounter treatment meals that include foods they consider to be of low nutritional value or to have negative health implications.
-Sometimes parents, support people or even other health providers echo that concern.
+Sometimes parents, support people, or even other health providers echo that concern.
 The inclusion of such foods is not to imply that they do or do not have health/nutritional differences, but instead, this allows exploration of what is really underlying the concern.
 If the objection is rooted in an exaggerated fear of the consequences of even occasional consumption of a certain food, coming to a more rational approach can allow for flexibility in being able to get one’s needs meet when there may be limited options.
 Allowing as wide a variety of foods as possible can bring greater satisfaction to the eating experience without the negative health effects.

 Hilmar Wagner is a Registered Dietitian/Nutritionist (RDN) and Certified Dietitian (CD) in the state of Washington.
 Hilmar joined the Emily Program in 2006, and currently serves as the Training Coordinator for Nutrition Services and Clinical Outreach Specialist.
 In this role he initiates and coordinates training of new dietetic staff, dietetic interns and continuing education for nutrition services for all Emily Program locations.
 He has presented on a wide range of nutrition topics at local, regional and national conferences.
 Hilmar received his Bachelor’s degree in Nutrition/Dietetics and Master’s in Public Health Nutrition from the University of Minnesota.
 He has worked in the field of eating disorders for the past 12 years.
 Hilmar has extensive experience working with clients of all eating disorder diagnoses in both individual and group settings.
 He has a particular interest in mindfulness and body-centered approaches to eating disorder recovery.